 Generally, an account holder must start taking Required Minimum Distributions (RMDs) after age 70½.
 And, sometimes, much younger folks must take RMDs when they inherit a retirement benefit account.
 If you’re already having to take RMDs, why not use those funds to support your favorite charity?

 There is a (pretty severe) tax penalty if you withdraw funds from a retirement benefit plan too early.
 But, generally speaking, individuals over 59½ years of age may withdraw funds from retirement plans without any penalty.
 So, in such cases, a donor can withdraw funds, make a gift with these funds, and then claim an offsetting federal income tax charitable deduction.
-In the clear majority of such cases, I’m betting a charitable gift made in this manner would at the least be tax neutral for you, the donor.
+Keeping in mind that every donor’s situation is unique, in the clear majority of such cases, a charitable gift made in this manner would at the least be tax neutral for the donor.

 No matter what age, no matter what type of retirement benefit plan, there is a very easy way for you to help your favorite charity.
 Simply name the charity as the beneficiary!

-Of course there’s always much more to be discussed when it comes to charitable giving.
-I would love to discuss your ideas and options.
+Of course, there’s always much more to be discussed when it comes to charitable giving.
+I would love to hear your ideas and charitable giving goals.
 Don’t hesitate to contact me by phone at 515-371-6077, or email, Gordon@gordonfischerlawfirm.com.